ch-andrei/Assembler/README.md

 # Assembler
-MIPS Assembler (implements 32 instructions) written in Java
+Limited Instruction Set MIPS Assembler (implements 32 instructions).
+[coded in Java]

 Converts MIPS instructions into binary assembly.
 This code is part of a bigger project in Computer Architechture at McGill University (Winter 2016): 5-stage Pipelined MIPS Processor.